NPLU_Research-CoverPg.18%.jpg

 2003–2009

-Excavation research on Ain was initiated, along with interviews with associates, collaborators, and related figures in Los Angeles and New York.
-The NPLU project produced a unique and expository foundation of new archival research.
-This generated epistemic files (FBI) artifacts, performances, exhibitions, installations, catalogs, public presentations, and designed experiences throughout the following decade.
+Excavation research on Ain was initiated, along with interviews with neighbors, associates, collaborators, and related figures in Los Angeles and New York.
+The No Place Like Utopia project produced a uniquely expository foundation of new archival research.
+This generation of documents, files (FBI), and artifacts resulted in podcasts, exhibitions, installations, catalogs, public presentations, and designed experiences throughout the following decade.

 2005-2010

-The mini-series Edendale was scripted by Christiane Robbins and Andrew Avery and was formally submitted for production by major cable entities.
+The mini-series Edendale was created and written by Christiane Robbins and Andrew Avery.
+It was formally submitted for production to major cable entities and is represented by Christopher Tricarico.

 2008